kylescotshank/IntroToNCBIandBLAST/README.md

 </kbd>
 </p>

 Next, return to [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PROGRAM=blastn&PAGE_TYPE=BlastSearch&LINK_LOC=blasthome) and run a a nucleotide-to-nucleotide search using `blastn`.
-Paste your primer into the query sequence area and run a BLAST search against the entire nucleotide collection.
-Note that I have extracted just the nucleotide sequence from the primer results above.
-Note that this may take some time to run.
+Paste your primer into the query sequence area.
+Next, change the database to search against to whole genome shotgun contigs.
+Finally, set your organism to *Carica papaya*.
+BLAST away!

+**Note**: I have extracted just the nucleotide sequence from the primer results above and concatenated.

 <p align="center">
 <kbd>